-Kevin Schaefer is currently the Director of Program Support for the El Dorado County/Charter SELPAs.
+Kevin Schaefer is currently the Director of Equity and Inclusive Practices for the El Dorado SELPAs.
 In this role, Mr. Schaefer works diligently to improve educational outcomes for students with disabilities through providing high quality leadership and support to the California Department of Education and LEAs throughout the state.
 Additionally, he provides organizational support through his work in promoting continuous improvement processes and alignment of initiatives that focus on creating enabling least restrictive environments that honor the diversity of learners across general and special education settings.
 Mr. Schaefer believes that data-based decision-making, open and honest communication pathways, vulnerability-based trust and self-reflection among team members, deep level family engagement, and ongoing analysis of organizational culture, practice, and policy development is foundational to this work.
 His varied background as a special education teacher, administrator and national/state technical assistance provider has led to expertise in the areas of systems change and inclusive educational practices that result in educational benefit for all students.

 Janelle Mercado is a passionate educator dedicated to creating equitable education in inclusive environments for all.
 She wants to support and inspire others to create learning experiences and opportunities for students to thrive.
 As a special education teacher, Janelle worked collaboratively with colleagues to develop a co-teaching program.
 Because of Janelle’s experience in an inclusive co-taught setting, she specializes in universal design for learning (UDL), co-teaching, social-emotional learning, and behavior supports.
 Janelle has extensive experience in education as a SELPA program specialist, SIP project coordinator, statewide and national conference presenter, system change and improvement coach.

 Dawn Berlin, Ph.D.